Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 If the characters manage to subdue a kobold, it gives up what it knows with a successful DC 15 Charisma ([Intimidation](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Intimidation)) check.
 The kobold can reveal that it works for someone called “the Master,” and that Nima Cinnarid has been kidnapped and is presently held high up the mountain at a location called Silver Falls.
 If its life is spared, the kobold promises to guide the characters to the Silver Falls cavern area.
 The kobold accompanies the party through the “Mountain Climb” section below but attempts to escape at any opportunity.

 Any search of the house reveals signs of a struggle from a few weeks past, including broken furniture and an emptied chest with a broken lock.
-A few heavy coats and sets of work boots sized for a gnome are all stained with red dirt.
+A few heavy coats and sets of work boots sized for a [[Gnomes|gnome]] are all stained with red dirt.
 A broken worktable has been dumped into a corner strewn with scraps and garbage.
 Searching through the refuse reveals a number of torn parchment notes, one of which provides a clue to the location of Silver Falls.
 (Show the players handout B.)

 Characters who sift through the wreckage find a pouch of [blasting powder](https://www.dndbeyond.com/equipment/blasting-powder) (see the “[Alchemical Items](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#AlchemicalItems "Alchemical Items")” sidebar).